-Remember, the most engaging stories and brands don’t tell people what to think.
-They paint a picture with words, images, narratives, and sounds and allow people to FEEL the resonance of their story.
+The most engaging stories and brands don’t tell people what to think.
+They paint a picture with words, images, narratives, and sounds, so customers feel the resonance of their story.

 Here are seven steps to unearthing a brand story

 Start with hunches